Viber/viber-bot-python/README.md

 | --- | --- | --- |
 | viber\_user\_ids | `string` | Viber user id |

 The `get_user_details` function will fetch the details of a specific Viber user based on his unique user ID.
-The user ID can be obtained from the callbacks sent to the PA regrading user's actions.
+The user ID can be obtained from the callbacks sent to the account regarding user's actions.
 This request can be sent twice during a 12 hours period for each user ID.

 ```python
 user_data = Api.get_user_details("userId")